 A virtual machine always starts with a default window size on VirtualBox, which is small and not ideal for navigating an operating system.

-Usually, in the case of Windows 10, you would go to the “Display” settings to change the resolution to make the screen bigger or full screen, but you will quickly find out that the “Display resolution” option does not include many settings.
+Usually, in the case of Windows 10 (or Windows 11), you would go to the “Display” settings to change the resolution to make the screen bigger or full screen, but you will quickly find out that the “Display resolution” option does not include many settings.

-However, if you want to make a virtual machine running Windows 10 full screen, you have a couple of choices.
-You can use the “Full-screen Mode” option or use the “Auto-resize Guest Display” option.
-The first option will make the guest operating system full screen, meaning that the VM will take the entire screen as if it was the primary system.
-The second choice only stretches the virtual machine resolution based on the size of the window.
+However, you have a few choices if you want to make a virtual machine running Windows 10 full screen.
+You can use the “Full-screen Mode” or the “Auto-resize Guest Display” option.
+The first option will make the guest operating system full-screen, meaning the VM will take the entire screen as the primary system.
+The second choice only stretches the virtual machine resolution based on the window size.

-In this guide, you will learn the steps to stretch or full screen a virtual machine running Windows 10 on VirtualBox.
+This guide will teach you the steps to stretch or full-screen a virtual machine on VirtualBox.

-How to use Windows 10 in full-screen mode on VirtualBox
+How to full-screen Windows 11 (or 10) on VirtualBox

-On VirtualBox, you can only make a virtual machine full screen if the Guest Additions are installed.
-If you have not installed the virtual drivers, complete those steps first and then continue with the instruction below.
+On VirtualBox, you can only make a virtual machine full-screen if the Guest Additions are installed.
+If you have not installed the virtual drivers, complete those steps and continue with the instructions below.

 Click the View menu in the virtual machine and select the Full-screen Mode (Right Ctrl (Host) key + F) option.

-Once you complete the steps, the guest operating system will automatically change the resolution to switch to full-screen mode.
+Once you complete the steps, the guest operating system will automatically change the resolution to full-screen mode.